srinugithubac/git-github/README.md

 # git-github
-This is first repository to practice
+This is first repository to practice and tutorial purpose